Ep. 154 – Tips to Start Your Chestnut Orchard

 I bought 2 Dunstans a few years ago from the Walmart in St. Joseph, MO and planted them in the pasture with a T-post fence/cage around them.
 They have not thrived, mainly because the horses (and especially the donkey) push down the fence and eat the branches in the Winter.
 In addition, they are grown and shipped from Florida.
 They do not seem to do well in Kansas.

-Local American/Chinese hybrids seem to do much better.
+Local Chinese and hybrid chestnuts seem to do much better.

 Qing chestnut